 Why do some buy to let lenders accept certain tenant types and not others?
-Examining four common tenant criteria, Consultant Broker Luke Worrell explains why they’re not included on all lender criteria and whether it’ll make sourcing mortgage finance a challenge for you!
+Examining four common tenant criteria, this article explains why they’re not included on all lender criteria and whether it’ll make sourcing mortgage finance a challenge for you!

 Assured Shorthold Tenancy (AST)